What is PublicSurplus.com?

 What if my municipality changes its mind after claiming an auction?
 Or we go to pick up the item decide we don’t want it?

-All our items are listed on the website as being sold “as is” and “where is” without any warrantees or guarantees.
-If you do claim property and decide after that you no longer want it, please contact the Auction Contact and copy Veronica Coty and Philip St. Amand so they can handle relisting the auction(s).
+Answer: All items listed on the website are being sold “as is” and “where is” without any warrantees or guarantees.
+If your organization claims property and decides it is no longer wanted, please email the Auction Contact and copy the DAS Surplus Program Team so the auction(s) can be noted and relisted.